Harrison Reed (politician): Politics and moves

 After joining the Republican Party in 1861, Reed moved to Washington, D.C., for a job that he had obtained at the Treasury Department.
 While they were living in Washington, his wife Amanda died on October 13, 1862.

-In 1863, Reed was appointed by President Abraham Lincoln to be the Tax Commissioner in Florida to deal with sales and disposition of confiscated Confederate property.
-While working as Tax Commissioner, Reed traveled to Fernandina Beach on Amelia Island, which was occupied by Union forces, to oversee use of Confederate properties.
+In 1863, Reed was appointed by President Abraham Lincoln to be the tax commissioner in Florida to deal with sales and disposition of confiscated Confederate property.
+While working as tax commissioner, Reed traveled to Fernandina Beach on Amelia Island, which was occupied by Union forces, to oversee use of Confederate properties.
 There he met Chloe Merrick, who was teaching freedmen children, and was working to set up an orphanage.
 The widower was very impressed with Merrick, a young teacher from Syracuse, New York.

 In 1869, Reed encountered Chloe Merrick again, who had moved to North Carolina for her health and was again teaching freed children.
 He proposed marriage to her.
 They were married at the home of Merrick's sister and brother-in-law in Syracuse, New York, on August 10, 1869.
 They had a son Harrison, Jr. together.

-In 1865, President Andrew Johnson appointed Reed as the Postal Agent for Florida.
+In 1865, President Andrew Johnson appointed Reed as the postal agent for Florida.
 He continued to be involved with postwar development in the state.

-During the Reconstruction era, in 1868 Florida enacted a new constitution, which extended the franchise to freedmen.
+During the Reconstruction era, in 1868 Florida enacted a new constitution, which extended citizenship and voting rights to freedmen.
 Most joined the Republican Party, which had emancipated them.
 Reed was elected governor under the new constitution.
 In the election, Reed received 14,421 votes and his Democratic Party opponent (George Washington Scott) received 7,731 votes.
 Reed assumed office on June 8, 1868.
 The results were disputed by the Democrats.
-It was not until July 4, 1868, that the federal commander of military forces in Florida for Reconstruction recognized the constitution and the election as valid.
+It was not until July 4, 1868, that the federal commander of military forces in Florida for Reconstruction, General George Gordon Meade, recognized the constitution and the election as valid.
 Florida was readmitted to the Union at that time.
 Although the military forces in Florida were to leave on July 4, 1868 (following the restoration to the Union), Reed requested the continuation of Union forces.

 Reed appointed Jonathan Clarkson Gibbs as Florida's first African-American Secretary of State, and also commissioned Gibbs as a lieutenant colonel in the Florida State Militia.
 He had a tumultuous tenure, with opposition from factions of the Republican Party.
 They made two attempts to pass impeachment resolutions in the state Senate against him.